Editorial illustration for OpenAI Launches New Team to Accelerate Scientific Breakthroughs in Physics and Math

 Common Questions Answered

-What is the primary goal of the new 'OpenAI for Science' team?
+What is OpenAI's new 'OpenAI for Science' initiative focused on?